 It's a critical part of the 'pipping' process because it's here the hatching chickens will initially break through and take their first breath.

-The eyes are now also very clearly visible as dark blotches.
+The eyes are now also clearly visible as dark blotches.
 Sometimes you can only see one, sometimes two - it depends which way the chick is lying.

 When I first saw this, I thought my egg was having twins!